metaplex-foundation/docs/docs/candy-machine-v2/03-Configuration.md

 ```
 This will enable a captcha challenge once the mint button is clicked - only after passing the captcha you will be allowed to mint.

 When you use a captcha, you will not be able to mint from the CLI command `mint_one_token`.
-If you want to pre-mint from a `CMv2` and are planning to use a captcha, you should set the `goLiveDate` to `null` and turn captcha (temporarilly) off.
+If you want to pre-mint from a `CMv2` and are planning to use a captcha, you should set the `goLiveDate` to `null` and turn captcha (temporarily) off.
 This will allow you to mint from the command line, but only **you** as the `CMv2` authority.
 Once you complete the pre-mint, turn captch on and set the correct `goLiveDate`.

 :::info
 If your Candy Machine is **live** and is has **no captcha**, it is open to bots attacks.
 The unpredictable mint index only prevents knowing which item to mint, but bots can still snipe large volume of items.